What sort of research may be submitted?

 - Faculty is expected to evaluate the submission for potential patent issues on behalf of The University of Tulsa.
-If the submission content discloses ideas that may be patentable, the faculty should advise the student to meet with Dean Janet Haggerty, who will work with the student and faculty to guide them with the patent application submission process.
+If the submission content discloses ideas that may be patentable, the faculty should advise the student to meet with Dean Brenton McLaury, who will work with the student and faculty to guide them with the patent application submission process.
 The university does not want to lose the opportunity to patent TU research on behalf of the student because of premature disclosure to a public audience.
 After patent application is submitted (if appropriate), a student may publicly present the research.

 - Faculty is expected to evaluate the student’s submission for research involving human subjects.
 If human subjects were involved, did The University of Tulsa Internal Review Board (IRB) review and approve this research?
-If not, the faculty should not sign the confirmation page and should advise the student to meet with Dean Haggerty.
+If not, the faculty should not sign the confirmation page and should advise the student to meet with Dean McLaury.
 Review of proposed research by the IRB is intended to ensure that research activities involving human subjects safeguard the rights and welfare of human subjects as required in federal regulations.
 You must submit a copy of your IRB approval letter with the signed confirmation page to the Graduate School before a presentation may be approved for the research colloquium.

 3. Attend Cross-Disciplinary Presentation Skills Workshop.

 This workshop is schedules a few weeks before the Colloquium.
 The date will be posted on the Life Skills Workshops page and presenters will be emailed event details.

 Attendance strongly encouraged but not required for participation in the research colloquium